ian-barnes/todo_txt_py/README.md

   the file
 - Syncing with Google Drive and/or Dropbox?
 - An interactive mode with prompt and main loop
+- Setting things up a bit more like a "normal" Python project, so that this is not dependent on being inside a virtual environment and so that it's also a re-usable package
+- Allow unambiguous abbreviations of commands

 ## Notes